Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 > **Note:** This Commercial License is provided for informational purposes and may be supplemented or modified by a separate signed agreement.
 Licensor is not providing legal advice; Licensee should consult its own counsel before entering into this License.

+---

+**Who This License Is For**

+This Commercial License is intended for trading firms, hedge funds, financial institutions, and other organizations that wish to use FoxML Core in production or revenue-generating environments without AGPL copyleft obligations.

 ## 1. DEFINITIONS

 "Software" refers to the FoxML Core codebase, modules, configurations, models, documentation, and all included assets, excluding third-party components governed by their own licenses.